bingomanatee/mirror/README.md

 # Mirror

-Mirror creates subscribable objects.
-This README will be expanded on more completely after Mirror has advanced out of Alpha.
-At this moment Mirror is still under heavy development and is decidedly ***NOT ready for use in production***
+Mirror is a transactional state system for client side applications.
+It is designed to produce scalable, testable and clean data change management for complex applications.
+And let's be honest, all applications end up pretty complex and require testing.

+Mirror is for anyone who has been:

+* Added Redux to a React app and found the boilerplate unnerving
+* Tired of using one state system for local changes and another one for global state
+* Attempted to test a Redux driven app and found important functionality buried in closure
+* Needs to do validation checks that go beyond simple type

 ## Mirrors

-A Mirror is a subscribable change engine; it has value(s), built-in and custom change actions, can be subscribed to to receive updates.
+A Mirror is a subscribable change engine; it has value(s), built-in and custom change actions, pre-change sanitizers and validation hooks, and leverages Immer for immutability.

 A Mirror is designed to allow validation -- that is -- invalid formats are banned from submission and do not trigger subscriber notifications (or crash the subject).

+It also allows for sanitizing input -- you can write input filters that clean input to prevent simple mistakes or enforce things like rounding and string formatting.

 Also, Mirrors have a transactional update cycle, in which a variety of child values and sub-values can be updated in a single update cycle.
 This allows the mirrors and any child mirrors to be